 In 2002, CSR Europe and The Copenhagen Centre teamed up with universities and business schools to found The Academy of Business in Society (ABIS).
 Today, the organisation's mission is to be a world-class reference point for the integration of CSR into the mainstream of business practice, theory and education, and to enhance models for sustainable business success.

 CSR Europe participated in several meetings during the initial creation of the UN Global Compact.
 Today we are one of the official Business Associations supporting the Global Compact through our private-sector expertise on critical issues related to sustainable development and corporate citizenship.
 Many of CSR Europe's member companies are closely engaged with this global initiative.

 In 2010, CSR Europe and the UN Global Compact set up a joint website on sustainable supply chains.
 The purpose of the website is to raise awareness and disseminate information about initiatives and resources related to responsible supply chain management.
 The objective is to assist companies in developing more sustainable supply chain practices.
 The website should allow companies, organisations and other actors to search for, identify and profile sustainable supply chain initiatives and resources.
-Companies can submit their contributions by filling out this form.

 Business and Social Responsibility (BSR)